sonic-net/SONiC/doc/grpc_client/design_doc.md

 ## gRPC communication with Nic-Simulator

 - the gRPC server hosted on the server in the lab, needs to know a request originating from the client, belongs to which Port.
 As in the case of real SoC the gRPC server only has the knowledge of a single PORT, it does not need to distinguish between requests for different ports.
-However the gRPC server inside the lab will not have knowledge about the requests are orginating for different PORTs.
+However the gRPC server hosted for SONiC MGMT tests will not have knowledge about the requests are orginating for different PORTs.

 #### Proposed Solution using gRPC interceptor inside the client.